kiedtl/loap/content/faq.md

 As of now that hasn't been decided.
 Most likely, as the 10GB limit becomes more imminent, older versions of larger packages (`llvm`, `clang`, `rust`) will begin to be deleted.

+- **What relation does LOAP have to the KISS project?**

+LOAP was made by kiedtl, a former KISS community maintainer, who recently returned to the project (hello \_o/).
+It has not been explicitly endorsed by KISS community.

+LOAP volunteers may or may not be part of the "official" KISS community.

+Needless to say, it has not been endorsed by Dylan.